 If a drug is new, has never been tried before, or if there are unresolved safety questions, the FDA may ask an advisory committee to look at the drug and offer suggestions.
 The FDA will listen to the committee’s advice but is not required to do so.

 Bumps When Meeting Challenges

-If the Food and Drug Administration determines that a new drug’s benefits outweigh its known risks, the drug may be approved for marketing in the United States.
-However, if there are unresolved issues with a new drug application (NDA) or if further information is necessary to make that determination, the FDA may send a complete response letter to the applicant.
+If the Food and Drug Administration determines that a new drug’s benefits outweigh its known risks, the medicine may be approved for marketing in the United States.
+However, if there are unresolved issues with a new drug application (NDA) or further information is necessary to make that determination, the FDA may send a complete response letter to the applicant.